The Impact Plan

 The Impact Plan invests exclusively in companies addressing the world's great social and environmental problems, whilst saving for your retirement.

 Companies in the Impact Plan are working to support underserved communities and tackle unaddressed challenges, to help improve lives and create a better planet for us all to live in.
 This could mean investing in companies helping to provide education and affordable housing or develop green energy and sustainable food and water to name a few examples.
 And crucially those companies' impact on people and the planet can be measured so you know they’re contributing to real change.

 The Impact Plan invests in companies already working to shape the world for the better, so why not help support them by investing in the change you want to see?

 Watch the Impact Plan's co-portfolio manager, Eric Rice, explain what impact investing is.

 What kind of impact are the companies included in the plan having?

 There's no shortage of challenges facing our planet and society so the Impact Plan aims to invest in companies helping to solve a diverse range of needs.

 Here are just a few of the ways the companies this plan invests in are helping make a positive impact.
-You can see the top 20 holdings of the plan here.
+See the top 20 holdings in the Impact plan.